pingidentity/pipeline-example-infrastructure/README.md

 **WORK IN PROGRESS**

 This repository aims to provide a reference example of a development lifecycle with PingIdentity Software Products.
+This pipeline builds on the [Getting Started Repository](https://github.com/pingidentity/pingidentity-devops-getting-started) and uses popular technologies to show how Ping Identity software can be used in a DevOps environment.
+The repository can be presented through a number of demos:

+- GitOps
+  - GitFlow and Environment Promotion
+    - CI/CD with Github Actions
+    - deployment-as-code with Helm
+    - config-as-code profiles
+  - Secrets Management
+  - Automated Testing

+- Monitoring

 ## Current Features